-The Bank, has Euro 541 million invested in securities, almost all of which are in the "Available-for-sale financial assets" category and are Italian government securities, with an average duration of less than one year.
-The total valuation reserve on 31 December 2012, before prepaid taxes, amounted to Euro 561 thousand.
-The portfolio of Euro 100 million built up over the year and classified under the "Held-to-maturity financial assets" category was entirely disinvested in the last quarter of 2012; it had been created to take advantage of opportunities resulting from developments on the Italian Government securities market.
+The Group and more specifically, the Bank, has Euro 541 million invested in securities, almost all of which are in the "Available-for-sale financial assets" category and are Italian government securities, with an average duration of less than one year.
+The valuation reserve on 31 December 2012, before prepaid taxes, amounted to Euro 561 thousand.
+The portfolio of Euro 100 million built up over the year and classified under the "Held-to-maturity financial assets" category was entirely disinvested in the last quarter of 2012; it had been created to take advantage of opportunities resulting from developments on the Italian government securities market.